ipfs-inactive/docs/content/reference/api/http.md

 #### Arguments

   - `arg` [file]: The path to a file to be added to ipfs.
 Required: **yes**.
   - `recursive` [bool]: Add directory paths recursively.
-Default: "false".
+Required: no.
+  - `dereference-args` [bool]: Symlinks supplied in arguments are dereferenced.
+Required: no.
+  - `stdin-name` [string]: Assign a name if the file source is stdin.
+Required: no.
+  - `hidden` [bool]: Include files that are hidden.
+Only takes effect on recursive add.
 Required: no.
   - `quiet` [bool]: Write minimal output.
 Required: no.
   - `quieter` [bool]: Write only final hash.
 Required: no.
   - `silent` [bool]: Write no output.
 Required: no.